-The Pixel 4 from Google is one of the year's most interesting phones.
-It's outfitted with jaw-dropping cameras, a beautiful 90Hz display, and one of the fastest face unlock systems we've ever seen.
-One new feature that's not quite as exciting, but perhaps the most important, is car crash detection.
-Using its location, motion sensors, and ambient audio, the Pixel 4 is able to determine if you've been in an accident.
+Using its location, motion sensors, and ambient audio, your Google Pixel is able to determine if you've been in an accident.
 If so, it can sound an alarm to make sure you're OK and call 911 if necessary.
 It's a feature we absolutely recommend you have turned on, so today, we're going to teach you how to do just that.

 Products used in this guide

-How to enable car crash detection on the Pixel 4
+How to enable car crash detection on a Google Pixel

 Tap the gear icon in the upper-left corner.